 - The class meets at the library during its normal time for an instruction session with a librarian.
 These often utilize LibGuides and can be tailored to a specific assignment.

 - Synchronous Zoom session with your liaison librarian, instructor, and class.

-- Setting up a synchronous Zoom session your liaison librarian, instructor and class.
-This works best if a class has time set aside for synchronous instruction.
+- This works best if a class has time set aside for synchronous instruction.
 It can also be recorded and the link can be shared with the class for later viewing.

-- Having a librarian create a video talking about the library resources specific to an assignment.
-(Note – this takes some advanced planning, so contacting the librarian in advance will help make this happen).
+- A librarian can create a video talking about the library resources specific to an assignment.
+(Note – this takes advanced planning, so contact the librarian in advance).

-- A librarian can also visit your class and talk about and demonstrate databases, strategies, etc.
+- A librarian can visit your class to talk about and demonstrate databases, research strategies, library resources, etc.

 It is never too early to talk about what we can do to help you and your students achieve their learning goals.
 To schedule an instruction session in the Library's computer lab, please e-mail your Library Liaison or Colleen Gordon (email@example.com) with the following information: